CuarzoSoftware/SRM/doxygen/md/Envs.md

 **SRM_RENDER_MODE_DUMB_FB_COUNT**=[1, 2, 3]

-If you set the value to 1 for any of these variables, it will disable v-sync.

-Please note that v-sync is always disabled for the "CPU" mode, and this setting cannot be changed.
+Please note that the "CPU" mode always uses single buffering, and this setting cannot be changed.

 By default, the framebuffer count for each render mode is as follows: